Glasgow-College-UESTC/ip-lectures/2024/lecture 12 - File IO and Linked Lists.md

 # Brief introduction to "big $O$ notation"

-- How does run-time performance scale as the input size becomes "large"?
+- How does run-time ⏰ or memory usage 💾 scale as the input size becomes "large"?
 - Provides a way to compare and contrast different data structure and algorithms

 <div align="center">